datacarpentry/semester-biology/syllabus.md

 There are no quizzes or exams in this course.

-### Attendance policy

-Attendance is not required but it is recommended that you attend class as often as possible to get the most out of the course.

 ### Make-up policy

 Life happens and therefore there is an automatic grace period of 48 hours for